-- Instill fear: There’s so much fear of “hell” and “losing one’s salvation” or even just being punished by God within the Christian religion, or fear that one was never saved to begin with.
+- Instill fear: There’s so much fear within the Christian religion of things like never-ending punishment in “hell,” of “losing one’s salvation,” of being punished by God even in this lifetime, not to mention fear that one was never truly saved to begin with.
 We, on the other hand, will point out that everyone has already been guaranteed salvation (at least from an absolute perspective), and that God is not reckoning our offences against us.

 - Extremes of emotional highs and lows – love bombing and praise one moment and then declaring you are horrible sinner: This isn’t necessarily the norm among all denominations, thankfully, but it is still common in some of the more strict churches.
 As far as the body of Christ goes, see the last point.